Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Selenium is an essential element.
 It is a cofactor required to maintain activity of glutathione peroxidase (GSH-Px), an enzyme that catalyzes the degradation of organic hydroperoxides.
 The absence of selenium correlates with loss of GSH-Px activity and is associated with damage to cell membranes due to accumulation of free radicals.

-The normal daily dietary intake of selenium is 0.01 parts per million (ppm) to 0.04 ppm, which is similar to the typical content of soil (0.05 ppm) and sea water (0.09 ppm).
+The normal daily dietary intake of selenium is 0.01 to 0.04 parts per million (ppm), which is similar to the typical content of soil (0.05 ppm) and sea water (0.09 ppm).
 Selenium is found in many over-the-counter vitamin preparations because its antioxidant activity is thought to be anticarcinogenic.
 There is no supporting evidence that selenium suppresses cancer.

 In humans, cardiac muscle is the most susceptible to selenium deficiency.
 With cell membrane damage, normal cells are replaced by fibroblasts.
 This condition is known as cardiomyopathy and is characterized by an enlarged heart whose muscle is largely replaced by fibrous tissue.